cloudfoundry/bosh_exporter/FAQ.md

 ### How can I enable only a particular collector?

-The *bosh.collectors* command flag allows you to filter what collectors will be enabled.
-Possible values are `Deployments` ,`Jobs`, `ServiceDiscovery` (or a combination of them).
+The *filter.collectors* command flag allows you to filter what collectors will be enabled.
+Possible values are `Deployments`, `Jobs`, `ServiceDiscovery` (or a combination of them).

 ### How can I filter by a particular BOSH deployment?

-The *bosh.deployments* command flag allows you to filter what BOSH deployments will be reported.
+The *filter.deployments* command flag allows you to filter what BOSH deployments will be reported.

 ### How can I get the BOSH CA certificate?